-Key audit matters The key audit matters that we identified in the current year were: Recoverability of debtors from group undertakings.
+Key audit matters The key audit matters that we identified in the current year were: · Recoverability of debtors from group undertakings.
 Classification of shareholder loans.
-Within this report, key audit matters are identified as follows: Newly identified Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was £1.9m which was determined on the basis of 1.8% of total assets.
+Within this report, key audit matters are identified as follows: Newly identified Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was £2.2m which was determined on the basis of 1.8% of total assets.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes ir our approach There have been no significant changes in the audit approach in the current year.
+Significant changes in our approach In the previous period we considered there to be two key audit matters.
+We continue to consider the classification of shareholder loans to be a key audit matter; however, we reassessed the potential risk of error arising in respect of the recoverability of debtors from group undertakings.
+We considered the book value of these debtor balances in the context of the value-in-use of the underlying trading entities and their future distribution flow to the Company, and concluded that this is no longer a key audit matter.
+This conclusion was further based on our understanding of the Company's internal control environment and its performance during the Covid-19 pandemic.
+There are no other significant changes in our approach to the audit.